wikimedia/design-codex/RELEASING.md

   recommendations for handling them, or "none" if there are none for this release
 - Notable new features: list any new features you think Codex users should know about
 - Notable bug fixes: Highlight bug tasks resolved by the new release
+- Be sure to @mention and thank any contributors to the release from outside the Design Systems Team